tensory/HowToGit/README.md

 `$ git add README.md`

-Now if I type "git status" again, README.md has been upgraded to "staged" status, and I have no other unstaged changes.
+Now if I type `git status` again, README.md has been upgraded to "staged" status, and I have no other unstaged changes.
 The git add command expects you to add files one by one.
 This means that if you make several changes, you can save just certain ones without being stuck with every change all at once.
 (You can also "git add" with multiple file names on the same line.
 Or you could just type "git add ." to add everything, but I feel that tends to cause more mistakes.)

-7. Commit your changes. "git commit" only works on whatever changes have been staged.
+- 7. Commit your changes. `git commit` only works on whatever changes have been staged.
 If I hadn't done the "git add" step, git commit would do nothing.
 But I did add the file, so when I type:

 `$ git commit -m "Added my name to README"`